muntaqimahmed/IWS1-Project-1/README.md

 ## Overview
 This is a **static personal portfolio website** created to showcase my **research interests, projects, and professional experiences**.
 The main goal of this website is to provide potential collaborators, employers, and peers with a clear understanding of my work and background.
-It complements my resume by offering a more visual and interactive presentation of my achievements.

 **Live Site:** [https://muntaqimahmed.github.io/IWS1-Project-1/](https://muntaqimahmed.github.io/IWS1-Project-1/)